SimoneRebora/GitHubVerona2022/tutorials/git_commands.md

 ### 4.3 Tip
 To make your next pushes faster, you can:
-1. call the command `git config --global credential.helper cache` (which will save username/token to the cache)
+1. call the three commands in one line `git add -A; git commit -m "another message"; git push origin main`
-2. call the three commands in one line `git add -A; git commit -m "another message"; git push origin main`
+2. some machines won't memorize the token.
+One way to do it, is to call the command `git config --global credential.helper cache` (which will save username/token to the cache)